 Although a little higher in calories, tempeh is less processed than tofu, and it's healthier in general because it contains more protein and fiber than tofu.
 If you've never tried tempeh, you can find it at most health food stores (it's refrigerated).
 Incorporate this soy product into your recipes by crumbling it up and adding it to soups, salads, casseroles, or pasta sauces.
-Tempeh adds a chewy consistency to your dishes along with extra protein and fiber.
+But our favorite is likely this recipe for tempeh tacos.
+Regardless of the recipe, tempeh adds a chewy consistency to your dishes along with extra protein and fiber.

 Either way, both offer a healthy dose of protein for vegetarians and meat-eaters alike.
 Try this colorful Mexican quinoa salad featuring tempeh.
 If you're not quite a fan of the tempeh texture and you prefer tofu instead, try this tofu scramble with kale and sweet potatoes.